ossdhaval/mysite/source/while-coding/janssen/janssen-notes.md

   - `host:` remote host IP or name as in `hosts` file, `port:` 6001, `use module:` give the module which is being debugged on server.

+#### taking mysql data dump from janssen installation
+- go to /opt/jans/jans-setup/logs/setup.log
+- search for `CREATE DATABASE`. this will show you the line where it has created a new database in mysql.
+Copy name of this db.
+- now on command line, `sudo mysqldump -u root  {nameOfDB} > mysql_dump.sql`
+- take this file to the pc where you want to import the data
+-

 ### code improvement areas